 A Tenant is a representation of an organization.
-It is an instance of the Axonize services and infrastructure that an organization receives when the organization creates a relationship with Axonize.
+It is an instance of Axonize’s services, and infrastructure that an organization receives when the organization creates a relationship with Axonize.

 - A Tenant may create multiple Applications and multiple Sub-tenants.

 - The Applications of a Tenant (and Sub-tenant) can share various settings (such as language, cultural settings, phone prefixes and so on).
-Configuring a Tenant can affect all the Applications belonging to this Tenant and all the Applications belonging to all its Sub-tenants.
+Configuring a Tenant can affect all the Applications belonging to this Tenant, and all the Applications belonging to all of its Sub-tenants.